We care deeply about protecting your privacy. Please send us any questions or comments you may have.

 You create your Interpreters’ Help profile (visible to all Interpreters’ Help’s members)

-You don’t have to provide additional information on your profile; however, profile information helps you to get more from our Services, including helping recruiters and business opportunities find you.
+You don’t have to provide additional information on your profile; however, profile information helps you to get more from our Services.
 It’s your choice whether to include sensitive information on your profile and to make that sensitive information public.

 When you request a free educational subscription, we ask information such as your school name and to upload a proof that you’re a student, for example a scan of your student ID.